Soloprogramer/milk2/README.md

-# i store here solutions to problems which i enjoyes solving
+# i store here solutions to problems which i enjoyed solving